Han Dynasty jade bi disc under UV light showing traditional serpentine material

 • Nephrite: Refractive index (1.60–1.63).

-• Cultural jades: Thermoluminescence dating + provenance research.
+• Cultural jades: Thermoluminescence dating combined with provenance research.

 2. Market Considerations

-• Investment-grade: Only mineralogical jadeite/nephrite commands auction premiums.
+• Investment-grade: Only mineralogical jadeite and nephrite command auction premiums.

 • Cultural-value items: Broader “jades” appeal to niche collectors (e.g., Ming Dynasty qingbai jade pillows).